Why Choose USF

 Create an online application

 – Applicants need to hold a Bachelor's Degree (or equivalent) in any academic subject from a recognized university-level institution.
-Upload one official transcript from each university or college (university-level institution) attended.
-Evidence of a second semester university level non-English language course or fluency in a non-English language is required for entrance into the program.
+Upload one transcript from each university or college (university-level institution) attended.
+Evidence of a second semester university level non-English language course or fluency in a non-English language is recommended for entrance into the program.

 Letters of Recommendation